Thaccus/Starbase-Nav-Suite/Code/WIP/AAS+StrafeArrest/readme.md

 # AAS+StrafeArrest+EmergencyStop Package

 This set 4 chips uses the LDTS to improve on the longstanding asteroid avoidance regime.
-It does so by arresting lateral motion after the AAS finishes dodging.
+It does so by arresting lateral motion after the AAS finishes dodging os that you do not drift into new obstructions.
 As a bonus, the same code can be used to create an emergency stop button that will counter all motion regardless of facing until the ship comes to a full stop.
 I have included in this upload a small ship that was built using the newest NavSuite release candidate set and includes this new feature set.

 I am using PD control and you can tune them to your liking through the x/y and xd/yd variables in either MovementArrest chip.